-In FY17, we received more than 1200 applications for employment and recruited over 110 professionals across the organisation, including 70 university graduates who embarked in our 2016 ACA and ACCA professional accounting training schemes.
-We also made 70 offers to university students for our 2017 ACA and ACCA professional accounting training schemes.
+In FY18, we received more than 1400 applications for employment and recruited over 190 professionals across the organisation, including 60 university graduates who embarked in our 2018 ACA and ACCA professional accounting training schemes.

-Moreover, we continued investing in our summer internship programmes, increasingly seeking for diversity in the background of graduates, for example from a technology background.
+Moreover, we continued investing in our summer internship programmes, increasingly seeking for diversity in the background of graduates.
 To achieve this, we carried out more than 20 strategic employer branding activities attracting an audience of over 500 high calibre graduates and professionals.

 More specifically, our recruitment processes are key drivers in attracting and recruiting graduates with potential, as well as qualified and experienced professionals with technical expertise, management skills, leadership attributes and personal integrity.

 In order to attract these candidates, our people professionals carried out a series of activities, specifically aimed at recruiting high caliber graduates and professionals, such as:

-- dinner in London for Cypriot professionals working in the UK - on-campus presentations at top UK universities - on-campus presentations to University of Cyprus (UCY) students and teaching UCY accounting classes. - recruitment of top Russian and Ukrainian graduates in close cooperation with the respective PwC firms - participation in career fairs at local universities and colleges - participation in local high school career fairs
+- dinner in London for Cypriot professionals working in the UK - on-campus presentations at top UK universities - on-campus presentations to University of Cyprus (UCY) students and teaching UCY accounting classes. - recruitment of top Russian graduates in close cooperation with the respective PwC firms - participation in career fairs at local universities and colleges - participation in local high school career fairs